Light and fluffy pancakes with amazing texture, and a fresh strawberry sauce drizzled over the top!

 - In a separate bowl mix the almond flour, oat fiber, baking powder and salt.

 - Add the dry ingredients into the wet and mix until combined.
 Batter should be a little loose, but not too runny.
 Add a little more heavy cream, if needed.

-- Add some avocado oil, coconut oil or clarified butter/ghee to a skillet on low heat and add the pancake batter to make pancakes of about 4” in diameter.
+- Add some avocado oil, coconut oil or clarified butter/ghee to a nonstick skillet on low heat and add the pancake batter to make pancakes of about 4” in diameter.
 Cook them on low heat with a lid on for a few minutes on each side, this is key!

 - Top with butter and my (optional) Homemade Strawberry Sauce!

 © Copyright for Keto Cooking Christian LLC.
 Please use the share buttons to share on social media, but please do not copy/paste the recipe.Save 60% OFF EBOOK BUNDLE

 *Nutritional data is provided as a courtesy and is accurate to the best of my knowledge.
 You can verify it using the nutrition calculator of your choice.
 All data is based on net carbs, without sugar alcohol- Swerve, Erythritol, Allulose, or Monk Fruit.